 Categories

 UX is the experience a user has with a product or thing.
 UX is no fancy extra that you can “skip this time” to save some cycles.
 As soon as it is in their hands, a user has an experience with the product – whether you designed for it or not.

-It’s up to you if you want to design that experience with intend.
+It’s up to you if you want to design that experience with intent.
 Or leave it to chance.

+Categories